 3. Attach a special tag – Most airlines will give you a special tag for your dog’s carrier.

 4. Let Honey walk around – Dogs are curious and an airport has a myriad of sounds, smells, and activities going on.
-If the airport permits it, after I get out of security, I take Honey out of her bag and let her walk around until we get to our gate.
+If the airport permits it, I take Honey out of her bag and let her walk to our gate.

-5. Give Honey water – In the waiting area, I usually buy a bottle of water and take out Honey’s collapsable dog bowl and give her water to hydrate before the plane ride.
+5. Give Honey water – In the waiting area, I take out Honey’s collapsable dog water bowl and give her water to hydrate before the plane ride.

 During The Flight